radiantearth/stac-api-spec/item-search/README.md

 than the advertised maximum limit, the server must act as if the request were for the maximum and not return an error.

+#### datetime

-**datetime** The datetime parameter use the same allowed values as the [OAF datetime](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_parameter_datetime) parameter.
+The datetime parameter uses the same allowed values as the [OAF datetime](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html#_parameter_datetime) parameter.
 This allows for either a single [RFC 3339](https://datatracker.ietf.org/doc/html/rfc3339) datetime or an open or closed interval that also uses RFC 3339 datetimes.
 Additional details about this parameter can be found in the [Implementation Recommendations](../implementation.md#datetime-parameter-handling).

-Only one of either **intersects** or **bbox** may be specified.
-If both are specified, a 400 Bad Request status code must be returned.
+#### bbox

-**bbox** Represented using either 2D or 3D geometries.
+Represented using either 2D or 3D geometries.
 The length of the array must be 2\*n where *n* is the number of dimensions.
 The array contains all axes of the southwesterly most extent followed by all axes of the northeasterly most extent specified in Longitude/Latitude or Longitude/Latitude/Elevation based on [WGS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84).